-Imagine you want a $1 candy bar, but you only have 50 cents.
-Your friend has 50 cents, too.
-You have two options: Borrow 50 cents, in which case you get the whole candy bar to yourself, but you have to pay her back later (with 2 cents interest).
-Or split the candy with her, in which case you get only half the candy but you don't have that 52 cents hanging over your head.
+Imagine you want a $1 candy bar, but you only have 50 cents, and your friend has 50 cents, too.
+You have two options: You could borrow 50 cents, in which case you get the whole candy bar to yourself, but you have to pay her back later (with 2 cents interest).
+Or, you could split the candy with her, in which case you get only half the candy but don't have that 52 cents hanging over your head.
 In a chocolate-coated nutshell, those are the trade-offs in using either debt or equity to finance a business.

 Debt Financing Advantages

 Debt financing is nothing more than borrowing money.
 The chief advantage of borrowing money as opposed to accepting money from an investor is that the lender only wants to get its money back.
 Unlike an equity investor, a lender doesn't have an ownership stake, so it doesn't have – nor does it usually want – any say in how you run your business.

 The return that the lender expects on its money is clearly spelled out in the loan contract: It's simply the interest on the loan.
 The profits you generate are all yours (except for the taxes, of course).
 Further, the interest is tax-deductible.

 Debt Financing Disadvantages

 On the other hand, with debt financing, you're obligated to pay the money back, regardless of whether you can afford to.
 During slow periods, revenue may shrink, but the loan payments don't.
 Even if the business fails, the lender will still want its money back, which may mean seizing the business' assets.
 Because many entrepreneurs finance their startups with credit cards, second mortgages and other personal debt, the end result of a business failure could be personal bankruptcy.